crossplane/crossplane/design/one-pager-stacks-security-isolation.md

 kubectl {any crossplane-admin operation} --as-group=crossplane:masters
 ```

+For discoverability of the system role (`crossplane-admin`) we will add the following labels:
+ * `crossplane.io/scope: "system"`

 For discoverability of the roles for the environment we will add the following labels:
  * `crossplane.io/scope: "environment"`